micmejia/bible-dump/AMPC/Revelation/Rev 16.md

 Behold, I am going to come like a thief!
-Blessed (happy, [^a]to be envied) is he who stays awake (alert) and who guards his clothes, so that he may not be naked and [have the shame of being] seen exposed!
+Blessed (happy, to be envied) is he who stays awake (alert) and who guards his clothes, so that he may not be naked and [have the shame of being] seen exposed!